 Some fitness aficionados worry that any extended time away from the gym will cause their hard-earned muscle & strength gains to wither away.

-Luckily this isn’t at all true, as sports science has shown again & again that resting/detraining for a week or two – and in some cases, four – cause no loss of strength or muscle.
+Luckily this isn’t at all true, as sports science has shown again & again that resting/detraining for a week or two — and in some cases up to four weeks — causes no loss of strength or muscle.

 A research study compared a group who continuously trained for 24 weeks to a group that took a 3-week break after every 6 weeks.